hassansuhaib/100-days-of-code/log.md

 **Today's Progress:**
 - Completed the course JavaScript: Getting Started by Mark Zamoyta on PluralSight that means the basic revision of JavaScirpt is complete.
 - Did three challenges of Functional Programming on FCC

+### Day 60: April 12, 2020.

+**Today's Progress:**
+- Finished 6 sections of JavaScript Bootcamp by Andrew Mead at Udemy
+- Wrote lots of code for the mini challenges in the course